Thank you to all who participated in the 3rd Annual festival.

-The 3rd Annual Wings and Wildflowers Festival will be held Oct.
+The 3rd Annual Wings and Wildflowers Festival was held Oct.
 3-5, 2014 at Venetian Gardens in Leesburg, Florida.

 Birds flock to Lake County, which is home to thousands of acres of preserves and passive parklands, including the Lake Apopka Restoration Area, Ferndale Preserve, Emeralda Marsh and the Hilochee Wildlife Management Area.

-The Wings and Wildflowers Festival hopes to make the 2014 experience unforgettable by holding field trips in these birding hotspots and wildflower havens, as well as bringing some of the nation's best birding, wildflower and nature experts to the area to share their knowledge.
+The Wings and Wildflowers Festival made the 2014 experience unforgettable by holding field trips in these birding hotspots and wildflower havens, as well as bringing some of the nation's best birding, wildflower and nature experts to the area to share their knowledge.

-The festival will make the most of Lake County’s enticing outdoor recreational opportunities, particularly for birders.
-The Wings and Wildflowers Festival will offer visitors an opportunity to fall in love with Lake County’s vast array of birds, wildflowers and natural resources.
+The festival also made the most of Lake County’s enticing outdoor recreational opportunities, particularly for birders.
+The Wings and Wildflowers Festival offered visitors an opportunity to fall in love with Lake County’s vast array of birds, wildflowers and natural resources.

 With Lake County’s reputation as a premier birding location, it’s the goal of this festival to enhance awareness and appreciation of Lake County’s quality of life and support environmental initiatives on behalf of citizens and visitors alike.